Peter Corrigan: Architecture honours

 In 2003 Peter Corrigan was awarded the Australian Institute of Architects Gold Medal, albeit with his partner Maggie Edmond notably overlooked, when other firms or partnerships had been awarded as a group, including Denton Corker Marshall in 1996 and Gilbert Nicol and Ross Chisholm in 1983.
-She was added to the award twenty years later at the Australian National Architecture Awards in Canberra, on 31 October 2023.
+Maggie Edmond was added to the award twenty years later at the Australian National Architecture Awards in Canberra, on 31 October 2023.

 In 2013 Corrigan was awarded the Neville Quarry Architectural Education Prize.
 The jury citation described his teaching; "At a time when education emphasises the acquisition of skills, Peter Corrigan holds to the idea of educating the whole person.
 He has done so not only by teaching in a manner tailored to individual students, but also by embedding students in the culture of their field.
 Regardless of the theme of the design studio, students are pointed toward the activities of the local scene – the performance of a play, an exhibition or a big game at the MCG.
 In the larger world of ideas they are exposed to everyone from W. B. Yeats to Allen Ginsberg, from the Renaissance to contemporary politics.
 The results of this process are students who feel immersed in a culture and begin to sense their own place in it.
 Peter Corrigan teaches architecture in order to make good architects."